 What Is Required?
 (Documents & Cost)

-With a minimum 6 months validity.
-Bring at least 3 black & white copies.
+- Valid Passport: With a minimum of six months validity.
+Bring at least three black & white copies.

 Filling out and paying for your FMM online saves valuable time.
-But you still need to have your FMM form validated at the border.
-The FMM website can currently be viewed in Spanish, English, Japanese, Chinese, & Korean.
+But it would help if you still had your FMM form validated at the border.
+The FMM website can be viewed in Spanish, English, Japanese, Chinese, & Korean.

-If you are ONLY planning to drive along the Baja peninsula (which includes Baja California and Baja California Sur), you DO NOT need to provide any documentation or obtain any documentation for your vehicle.
+If you are ONLY planning to drive along the Baja peninsula (which includes Baja California and Baja California Sur), you DO NOT need to provide or obtain any documentation for your vehicle.

-When traveling in Mexico outside the Baja Peninsula you will need to obtain a Temporary Vehicle Import Permit (TIP).
+When traveling in Mexico outside the Baja Peninsula, you must obtain a Temporary Vehicle Import Permit (TIP).

 Auto Insurance